 You can file a Good Government Hotline report even if you don’t have access to or are uncomfortable using a computer.
 The Good Government Hotline is available 24 hours a day, 365 days a year at 888-289-6839.

 Q. What if I want to be identified with my report?

 You may identify yourself when making your report to the Good Government Hotline.
 Information reported must be sufficient and credible before a preliminary review by the Auditor’s Office will be initiated.
 Having the name of the reporter and supporting documents or as much detailed information as possible included with a report can assist with expediting and facilitating a preliminary review and any subsequent formal investigation.

 Q. Where do these reports go?
 Who can access them?

 Good Government Hotline online reports are entered directly on the EthicsPoint secure server to prevent any possible breech in security.
-The reports are screened by the County Auditor and are only accessible to Audit Staff.
+The reports are screened by the County Auditor and Audit Staff.
 Complaints of harassment or discrimination will be reviewed by the Multnomah County Office of Diversity and Equity or Central Human Resources.
 When you file a report online or through the EthicsPoint Call Center you receive a unique user name and are asked to choose a password.
 You can return to the system again either by Internet or telephone and access the original report to answer follow-up questions and add further information that will help resolve open issues.